szunami/blog-1/2017-08-18-type-alchemy.html.md

 The solution to *this* problem is already partially solved with Rust’s trait system, and will be further solved when the [`impl Trait` RFC][4] lands.

+<ins>Update: `impl Trait` landed in 1.26, and has nothing to do with return
+value elision; this was incorrect speculation on my part.</ins>

 Rust is very good at recognizing large structures and rewriting things behind the scenes to use pointers instead of values, so that functions manipulating large types can work without having to perform lots of redundant copies and